drGrove/maestro-api/README.md

 # Maestro API

-The API for maestro, a kubernetes/helm deployment tool.
+API for Maestro, A CD Tool.